Common Sprinkler Problems

-Chances are our technician found a few issues on your sprinkler system.
-Not to worry, virtually all sprinkler systems have one problem or another that wastes water.
+During your sprinkler evaluation, chances are our associate found a few issues.
+Not to worry- over 97% of the sprinkler systems we assess have at least one problem that leads to water waste.
 Luckily, we’re here to help!
-Below, you’ll find a list of all of the common problems we find on sprinkler systems.
-Click on the issues to learn more about them and how to fix them.
-Or if you’re not as handy as you’d like to be, you can find a qualified professional through the Associated Landscape Contractors of Colorado.
+Below, you’ll find descriptions of common sprinkler system issues and how to fix them.
+If you need a trustworthy landscaper to help with adjustments or repairs, you can search for a certified professional through the Irrigation Association or Associated Landscape Contractors of Colorado.

 Overspraymore details

-Overspray is probably the most common issue we find on sprinkler systems and is a big waste of water.
-As the name implies, overspray happens anytime the water from a sprinkler head overshoots the grass and waters something that shouldn’t be watered like a driveway or fence.
-The most common areas in which overspray is present are side-strips, the thin area of grass between the sidewalk and the street.
-Whenever overspray occurs, that water is being wasted and often just goes down the storm drain.
+Overspray is by far the most common water-wasting issue we find on sprinkler systems.
+As the name implies, overspray happens anytime the water from a sprinkler head overshoots the grass and waters something that it shouldn’t, like a driveway or fence.
+Overspray often occurs in narrow areas such as side-strips (the thin area of grass between the sidewalk and the street).

-Overspray can be caused by all sorts of other issues including inappropriate head types or nozzles, incorrect spray patterns, tilted heads, or even high pressure.
+Overspray can also occur with inappropriate head types or nozzles, incorrect spray patterns, poor head spacing, tilted heads, or high pressure.
 Since each issue that causes overspray has a unique solution, read on below to learn how you can reduce overspray in your system.

 Broken Headsmore details

-Unfortunately, a broken head can only be fixed by replacing it with a new one.
-Be sure to purchase the same make and model as the head you’re replacing.
+A broken head can only be fixed by replacing it with a new one.
+It’s best to purchase the same make and model as the head you’re replacing.
 You can usually take a picture of the broken head into your local hardware store and they should be able to help you identify the right head to buy.
 Once you have the new head, carefully dig a hole around the broken head, exposing the connection to the underground pipes (it helps to keep the dirt and sod you dig up in one piece).
-Simply screw off the old head, screw on the new head, and return the dirt and sod to the hole, making sure the head is level with the ground.
+Screw off the old head, screw on the new head, and return the dirt and sod to the hole, making sure the head is level with the ground.

-Here’s a great video from Hafen Acre that shows you the process for digging up and replacing a broken head.
+Here’s a great video from Silver Cymbal that shows the process of digging up and replacing a head.

 Tilted Headsmore details

-Along with low heads, the most common problem found on sprinkler systems is tilted heads.
 Over time, sprinkler heads settle, tilt, and sink due to the natural compaction of soil, foot traffic, and lawn mowers running over them.
-When a sprinkler head tilts in one direction, it changes the spray pattern from the original design.
-That change can cause uneven distribution of water, meaning some areas of your grass won’t be getting any water while other areas might get too much.
-This creates brown spots where grass isn’t getting enough water or causes run off where areas are getting too much water, or the head is now spraying the side walk.
+When a sprinkler head tilts, it causes uneven watering due to changes in the spray pattern.
+This means some areas of your grass won’t get enough water (or any at all), while other areas might get too much.
+This can lead to brown spots, overspray, or soggy areas.

-Fixing a tilted head is fairly simple, though care should be taken not to hit and break the underground pipes.
-In order to fix tilted heads, simply use a shovel to dig around the head, remove the sod and carefully clear the vicinity of dirt.
-Next simply lift and straighten the head, packing soil under and around it until it is even with the ground and can easily clear the grass when it pops up.
+Fixing a tilted head is fairly simple, but take care to not to hit and break the underground pipes.
+Use a shovel to dig around the head, remove the sod, and carefully clear the dirt around the head.
+Next lift and straighten the head, packing soil under and around it until it is even with the ground and can easily clear the grass when it pops up.
 Then replace the sod piece back in place over the sprinkler head.
-For a more detailed explanation, watch this helpful video from Orbit.
+For a more detailed explanation, watch this video from Orbit.

 Low Headsmore details

-Fixing a sunken head is fairly simple, though care should be taken not to hit and break the underground pipes.
-In order to fix sunken heads, simply use a shovel to dig around the head, remove the sod and carefully clear the vicinity of dirt.
-Next simply lift and straighten the head, packing soil under and around it until it is even with the ground and can easily clear the grass when it pops up.
+Fixing a sunken head is fairly simple, but take care to not hit and break the underground pipes.
+Use a shovel to dig around the head, remove the sod, and carefully clear the dirt around the head.
+Next lift and straighten the head, packing soil under and around it until it is even with the ground and can easily clear the grass when it pops up.
 Then replace the sod piece back in place over the sprinkler head.
-For a more detailed explanation, watch this helpful video from Orbit.
+For a more detailed explanation, watch this video from Orbit.

 Blocked Headsmore details

-Just as the name implies, blocked heads are caused by an obstruction that prevents a sprinkler’s water from getting to where it needs to go.
-The most common obstruction are rocks, overgrown bushes and trees, or even really tall grass.
-With an obstruction blocking the spray from a sprinkler, the grass that should be getting water isn’t getting nearly enough.
-This will cause dry, brown spots in your lawn.
+Blocked heads have a nearby obstruction that prevents water from getting to where it needs to go.
+The most common obstructions are rocks, overgrown bushes and trees, landscape edging, or even tall grass.
+When something blocks the spray from a sprinkler, some parts of the grass won’t get enough water and can turn brown.

 Clogged Nozzlesmore details

-For a better look at fixing a clogged nozzle, check out this video from the City of Round Rock, Texas.
+For a better look at unclogging a spray head, check out this video from the City of Round Rock, Texas.

 Mixed Headsmore details